 And it’s genius—because it works!

 So, how can you apply this lesson to your own business?
-As a service provider, you might think that you can’t create this sort of demand simply because you don’t sell products.
+As a coach, consultant, or online entrepreneur, you might think that you can’t create this sort of demand simply because you don’t sell products.

 However, remember, if you’re selling one-on-one services, your product is your time.
+Even if you’re selling group coaching programs or memberships, your product is still your time.
 And you need to treat your time with the reverence it deserves!

-You wouldn’t believe how many service-based brands I work with who make themselves completely available to their clients!
+You wouldn’t believe how many life coaches I work with who make themselves completely available to their leads and clients!